Achondroplasia: Radiologic findings

 A skeletal survey is useful to confirm the diagnosis of achondroplasia.
 The skull is large, with a narrow foramen magnum, and relatively small skull base.
 The vertebral bodies are short and flattened with relatively large intervertebral disk height, and there is congenitally narrowed spinal canal.
 The iliac wings are small and squared, with a narrow sciatic notch and horizontal acetabular roof.
 The tubular bones are short and thick with metaphyseal cupping and flaring and irregular growth plates.
 Fibular overgrowth is present.
 The hand is broad with short metacarpals and phalanges, and a trident configuration.
 The ribs are short with cupped anterior ends.
 If the radiographic features are not classic, a search for a different diagnosis should be entertained.
 Because of the extremely deformed bone structure, people with achondroplasia are often "double jointed".
 The diagnosis can be made by fetal ultrasound by progressive discordance between the short femur length and biparietal diameter by age.
 The trident hand configuration can be seen if the fingers are fully extended.

 Another common characteristic of the syndrome is thoracolumbar gibbus in infancy.

 Treatment

 There is no known cure for achondroplasia even though the cause of the mutation in the growth factor receptor has been found.
-Although used by those without achondroplasia to aid in growth, human growth hormone does not help people with achondroplasia, which involve a different hormonal pathway.
+Although used by those without achondroplasia to aid in growth, human growth hormone does not help people with achondroplasia, which involves a different hormonal pathway.
 Usually, the best results appear within the first and second year of therapy.
 After the second year of growth hormone therapy, beneficial bone growth decreases, so the therapy is not a satisfactory long-term treatment.
 As of December 2020, the treatment of achondroplasia with human growth hormone was approved only in Japan.

-An experimental drug called vosoritide has shown promise in stage 3 human trials, although its long-term effects are unknown.
+A small-molecule drug vosoritide is used to improve growth velocity in children with achondroplasia, although its long-term effects are unknown.
+Vosoritide inhibits the activity of FGFR3.
+It has been gradually made available in different countries starting from 2021.